Punjabi Sikhs: Language

-Punjabi Sikhs speaks the Punjabi language as their mother tongue.
-Various dialects of Punjabi language such as Bagri, Bilaspuri, Bhateali, Majhi, Doabi, Malwai, and Puadhi etc are spoken by Punjabi Sikhs across India and abroad as their mother tongue.
-In Indian Punjab, Punjabi is written in Gurmukhi script, While in Pakistan's Punjab, Shahmukhi script is used respectively.
+Punjabi Sikhs speak the Punjabi language as their mother tongue.
+Various dialects of the Punjabi language such as Bagri, Bilaspuri, Bhateali, Majhi, Doabi, Malwai, and Puadhi etc are spoken by Punjabi Sikhs across India and abroad as their mother tongue.
+In Indian Punjab, Punjabi is written in Gurmukhi script.
+In Pakistani Punjab, Shahmukhi script is used.
 Gurmukhi is written from left to right, while Shahmukhi is written from right to left.
-The use of Gurmukhi script generally started and developed during the time of 2nd Sikh guru, Guru Angad Dev (1504–1552) who have standardized it.
-It is commonly regarded as Sikh Script.
-While Shahmukhi script have been used by Punjabi Muslims since from the time of 12th century, when Punjabi Sufi Poets have used it to write Punjabi.
+The use of Gurmukhi script generally started and developed during the time of second Sikh guru, Guru Angad Dev (1504–1552) who standardized it.
+It is commonly regarded as a Sikh script.
+The Shahmukhi script has been used by Punjabi Muslims since the 12th century, when it was used by Punjabi Sufi poets.
 Shahmukhi is a Perso-Arabic alphabet script.

+Culture

+Festivals

+The Punjabi Sikhs observe historic festivals such as Lohri, Basant and Vaisakhi as seasonal and cultural festivals in Punjab and outside of it.
+Other seasonal Punjabi festivals in India include Maghi and Teeyan respectively.
+Teeyan is also known as festival of females, as women enjoy it with their close friends.
+On the day of maghi, people fly kites and eat their traditional dish Punjabi dish khichdi.
+Other festivals observed by Punjabi Sikhs includes the festivals of Sikhism like- Gurupurab, Bandi Chhor Divas, etc.

+Separatism

+The demand for Khalistan as a separate homeland for Sikhs is championed by a segment of the Punjabi Sikh population, various advocacy groups, and certain Non-Resident Indians (NRIs) who demand secession of Indian Punjab from India.
+This movement, rooted in historical, political, and religious factors, emerged prominently in the 1970s and 1980s.
+Key advocates include local organizations in Punjab and Sikhs abroad, particularly in Canada, the UK, and the US.
+They seek to safeguard Sikh identity, achieve political autonomy, and address historical grievances such as Operation Blue Star and the 1984 anti-Sikh riots.
+However, not all Sikhs support this idea, with many preferring integration within India to address issues through democratic means.
+While the Khalistan movement does not dominate mainstream Sikh politics today, it remains a contentious issue with varying levels of support.